johnmackintosh/johnmackintosh.github.io/_posts/2020-10-18-rockthemes.md

 I'm actually quite pleased with this.

-First things first, it's not _all_ rock and metal.
+First things first, it's not _all_ rock and metal bands

+Some are included because they _are_ rock classics.

+Others made the cut because I like the band, even though they may have done better albums.

-I knew that some were going in because they are rock classic, others went in because I like them, some went in because the covers were colourful (or weird) and others are in because they came up in a list of classic rock album covers.
+Some are included because the covers are colourful (or weird) and others are in simply because they came up when I searched for a list of classic rock album covers.

 I will leave it to you to check them out.
 In amongst them all, you will find themes inspired by acts such as Taylor Swift, Oasis, The Cult, Uria Heep (not a typo),  PJ Harvey, Janelle Monae, The Go Gos, Nirvana and  No Doubt.